 Spend the Afternoon Playing in the Sunshine at Bačvice beach

 After it cooled down a bit, we went back into town for an evening stroll and dinner.
 We randomly sat down at a restaurant packed into a tiny corner of possibly another gate.
 Unfortunately, I didn’t write down the name of the restaurant, but we tried more traditional foods, this time influenced from Bosnia.
 I tried a Stuffed Grilled Pljeskavica with potato wedges.
 This was pretty much a hamburger patty stuffed with cheese and ham, kind of like a cordon bleu.
 Hans tried a more traditional dish called Grilled ćevapčići which is minced meat in the form of a sausage.
-Both were amazing!
+Both were amazing and were some of best traditional meals in Croatia!

 The area near where we ate we also very beautiful.
 It seemed like it was another main square within the palace where there were restaurants and cafes all around.
 I found one corner of this area stunning with the green wooden window shutters adding a bit of color to the town.